Cannabis enthusiast and student of the art of solventless extraction

 While the wet hash is freezing you can prep the cardboard or pizza box.
 Cut sections from a roll of parchment paper large enough to line the bottom of your cardboard, and make sure it's silicone-side facing up.

 You can pick up our premium quality parchment here.

 Remove the hash from the freezer.
 It will be frozen into solid clumps, making it easier to handle.
 Take one puck-like clump at a time and pass it over the microplane or strainer, using the minimal amount of force required to finely break apart the frozen mass.
 The goal is to achieve the most sand-like consistency possible, which increases overall surface area of the hash.

 Hold the frozen hash pieces between your fingers and scrape back and forth in quick, short strokes across the sieve, applying just enough pressure to push the hash through the sieve and into fine pieces.
 A spoon can be helpful in pressing the frozen chunks against the screen material, breaking down the hash clump and isolating individual trichomes as much as possible.
 Just remember to keep everything as cold as possible!

 Increasing surface area is the name of the game, as this helps the hash dry more quickly and thoroughly.
 It also allows the dry cardboard to more effectively help wick away moisture from the wet hash.

 Close the lid of the pizza box and move to a cool, dark, and dry room.
-Target temperatures around 60 degrees Fahrenheit and under 50% relative humidity if possible.
+Target temperatures around 55 degrees Fahrenheit and 35% relative humidity if possible.
 The hash can take from 2 to 10 days to dry.
 Check the hash for a dry, sandy texture that doesn't leave moisture when squeezed between the fingers.
 Good hash may be sticky but not damp.